 Indian mustard (Brassica juncea L. Czern. & Coss.) is a member of the family Brassicaceae and one of the most economically significant oilseed crops cultivated across South Asia, Central Asia, and parts of Europe.
 The Brassica genus is remarkably diverse, encompassing several commercially important species including B. juncea (Indian mustard), B. napus (rapeseed / canola), B. rapa (turnip mustard), and B. nigra (black mustard).
 Among these, B. juncea is an amphidiploid (2n = 36; AABB genome) species derived from the hybridization of B. rapa (AA, 2n = 20) and B. nigra (BB, 2n = 16), and it is particularly well-adapted to the semi-arid and sub-humid environments prevalent in the Indian subcontinent (Lim, 2012; Warwick, 2011).

 Morphologically, Indian mustard is an erect, branched annual herb reaching heights of 30 to 200 cm depending upon the genotype and growing conditions.
 The plant produces bright yellow flowers arranged in elongated racemes, and the fruit takes the form of a siliqua - a narrow, beaked pod housing spherical seeds ranging from yellow to reddish-brown in colour.
-The number of siliquae per plant, seeds per siliqua, and branching pattern are among the most yield-determining morphological traits (Chauhan et al.,2020; Kumar et al.,2019).
+The number of siliquae per plant, the number of seeds per siliquae, and branching pattern are among the most yield-determining morphological traits (Chauhan et al.,2020; Kumar et al.,2019).

 From an economic standpoint, Indian mustard ranks as the second most important oilseed crop in India after groundnut, contributing approximately 28–30% of the country’s total oilseed production.
 The seeds contain 38-42% oil and 18–25% protein, making mustard meal a valuable component of livestock feed and poultry rations.
 The oil is rich in monounsaturated fatty acids and erucic acid, and is widely used for cooking, as a food preservative, and in industrial applications.
 The deoiled cake serves as green manure and bio-fumigant due to its glucosinolate content, which has soil-borne pathogen suppressive properties (Tripathi et al.,2019; Meena et al.,2015).
 The mineral content of mustard seeds was determined using atomic absorption spectroscopy, and the results are Mineral Content (mg/100 g) Calcium 254±10 Magnesium 345±12 Potassium 687±15 Iron 9.8±0.4 Zinc 5.6±0.3.Mustard seeds were found to be rich in potassium (687 mg/100 g) and magnesium (345 mg/100 g), which are crucial for maintaining electrolyte balance and muscle function.
 Calcium content was also significant at 254 mg/100 g, contributing to bone health.
 The seeds provided 9.8 mg/100 g of iron, essential for oxygen transport in the blood, and 5.6 mg/100 g of zinc, important for immune function and enzyme activity.
 (Singh, A. P. 2026).